polaternez/predicting-used-car-price-UK/README.md

 Lucky we are getting data from Kaggle and that data has already been cleared.
 We only consolidate all downloaded datasets and create 'brand' column that contains car brands
 ## EDA
-I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights from the pivot tables.
+Conducted comprehensive EDA to understand the data distribution and relationships.
+Key highlights from the analysis include:

 ![alt text](https://github.com/polaternez/predicting_used_car_price_UK/blob/master/reports/figures/price_dist.jpg "Car Price Distribution")
 ![alt text](https://github.com/polaternez/predicting_used_car_price_UK/blob/master/reports/figures/age.jpg "Car Price by Age")